 A Reddit thread discusses possible color pigments for Go Away Green, and one user suggests that the colors come from the “Plochere color system and match the foliage in Florida.”
 No color codes are shared, as the colors are obviously proprietary.

-Lesser known than its green cousin, Blending Blue came into play when Walt Disney World was built.
+Lesser known than its green cousin, Blending Blue came into play when Walt Disney World was built near Jacksonville, FL, and Four Corners, FL.
 The sky was so very blue, and with Disney’s lack of space constraints – of which there are many at Disneyland Resort in Anaheim, California – buildings reach far, wide, and high.
 This meant Imagineers needed to disguise, or blend, these buildings into the Florida-related scenery.
 They called back to the scenic department in Anaheim and asked for a blue pigment formula to match the Sunshine State sky.

 The painters mixed up a formula to match the sky and sent it over to Florida – but it didn’t match the brilliant blue skyline at all.
 It matched the much duller blue of the California landscape.
 So, photos were shared, visits were made, and finally, the Floridian shade of Blending Blue was created for Walt Disney World Resort.
 This reporter was lucky enough to hear this story from an Imagineer on a trip to Disney Springs as a Disney Parks Moms Panelist.